Confronting a Prejudicial Aversion to the Historic Extent of the Ancient Jewish State

 But here's the big problem: The Full Preterist scenario has to pretend that a threat of this kind was never in the Bible prophecy calendar to begin with!
 It has to read ancient Israel's final war out of Daniel 2:35; out of Ezekiel chapters 38 and 39 and out of Revelation 20:8-10 as if the Great White Throne Judgment (Revelation 20:11-15) happened before the beast and false prophet were cast into the lake of fire; before Satan was apprehended, bound, shut up and sealed; before the saints refused the mark of the beast, were beheaded, raised and received thrones and judgment, lived and reigned; before the rest of the dead lived again; before the thousand years were expired and Satan was loosed out of his prison; before Gog and Magog encompassed the camp of the saints and the beloved city began (which is the direct opposite of what the Apostle John wrote!).14

-Reversing, recapitulating, turning inside out and even passing over what does not fit without so much as a comment are strategies employed to keep interpretive progress tied up and in a undecipherable holding pattern.
-And it is this holding pattern that is now keeping eager students of the Bible stuck in incongruity or too apprehensive to venture into the history of second century Israel.
+Reversing, recapitulating, turning inside out, and even passing over what does not fit without so much as a comment are strategies employed to keep interpretive progress tied up and in an undecipherable holding pattern.
+And it is this holding pattern that is now keeping eager students of the Bible stuck in incongruity or too apprehensive to venture into the history of second-century Israel.

 In order to make headway and see the light at the end of the proverbial tunnel, Christians must courageously question assumptions and not take even what Realized Eschatology savants say for granted.